 So this article on the best pellet grills for searing is really a carryover from my previous article on indirect vs direct heat cooking on pellet grills.
 Searing is direct heat cooking with the objective of getting a good surface browning on the food to add additional flavour and texture (Maillard reaction).
 Whether searing ‘locks/seals in the juices’ is up for debate.
 However, the additional benefit to flavour/texture is not really in question.
 Some within the BBQ community have stated ‘pellet grills cannot sear‘.
 While not an accurate statement, some pellet grills are out of the box better at searing than others.
 Let’s get into this.

 Disclaimer: Hey!
-By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.
+By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

-Take for example one of the most popular pellet grills for many years the Gen 1 Traeger Pro Series, while very good at indirect cooking and ‘Low and Slow’ its maximum temperature setting of 450 degrees really held back it’s out of the box grilling/searing performance.
+Take for example one of the most popular pellet grills for many years the Gen 1 Traeger Pro Series, while very good at indirect cooking and ‘Low and Slow’ its maximum temperature setting of 450 degrees really held back grilling/searing performance.

 - What is the maximum temperature setting on the pellet grill?
 (Can it go above 450 degrees?)